Conversion events

 Step 3: View your results

-Go to the Details page to view the details for each conversion event associated with the campaign you just created.
-Regardless of your selected conversion events, you can also see the total revenue that can be attributed to this specific campaign, as well as specific variants, during the window of the primary conversion event.
+Go to the Details page to view the details for each conversion event associated with the campaign you created.
+Regardless of your selected conversion events, you can also see the total revenue attributed to this specific campaign, as well as specific variants, during the window of the primary conversion event.

-If there are no conversion events selected during campaign creation, the time defaults to three days.
+If you don’t select any conversion events during campaign creation, the time defaults to three days.

 Additionally, for multivariate messages, you can see the number of conversions and conversion percentages for your control group and each variant.